 - Entertainment (performers, music, bar cover, etc.): $48

 - Candy: $42

-68 per cent of Canadians adults now celebrate Halloween.
-It also found 33 per cent expected to attend a Halloween party.
+68 percent of Canadian adults now celebrate Halloween.
+It also found 33 percent expected to attend a Halloween party.
 Part of this is due to social media and the Instagram craze to get the best shot on Halloween.
-Whatever the reason Canadians are spending more on this one day a year event.
+Whatever the reason Canadians are spending more on this one-day-a-year event.
 Although not as expensive as the Holidays it does come right before this most expensive time of the year.

 If you’re looking for ways to have a fabulous Halloween without breaking the budget here’s where to save and where to splurge on this spooky time of year.

 When looking for a costume start at second-hand stores.
 Not just for creative ideas of what you can make into a costume but for used costumes as well.
 The thrift stores are full of costumes worn only once that have been donated.
 They’re selling them at a fraction of what they would cost new.